gunjandatta/gunjandatta.github.io/index.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/Dattabase)

 ## Overview:
 The SharePoint REST Framework was designed for SharePoint 2013, but works in both SharePoint 2013/2016 and Office 365.
-This framework is designed to remove the overhead of SharePoint development, allowing the developer to focus on the client requirements.
-A reference to the associated github projects are listed below:
+This framework is designed to remove a lot of the overhead required for SharePoint development, allowing the developer to focus on the client requirements.

+### References
+- [HomePage](https://gunjandatta.github.io) - An overview of the framework.
+- [SharePoint 2013 Modern WebPart](http://dattabase.com/sharepoint-2013-modern-webpart/) - A series of blog posts for creating a SharePoint 2013 modern webparts using:
+    - JavaScript (No Build)
+    - TypeScript
+    - React
+    - VueJS
+    - Angular
 - [gd-sprest](https://github.com/gunjandatta/sprest) - An easy way to execute requests against the SharePoint 2013/Online REST api
+- [gd-sprest-js](https://github.com/gunjandatta/sprest-js) - Extends the [Office Fabric JavaScript Framework](https://dev.office.com/fabric-js) with components designed for SharePoint 2013/Online.
 - [gd-sprest-react](https://github.com/gunjandatta/sprest-react) - Extends the [Office Fabric React Framework](https://dev.office.com/fabric) with components designed for SharePoint 2013/Online.
-- [gd-sprest-webpart](http://dattabase.com/sharepoint-2013-modern-webpart/) - A series of blog posts for creating a SharePoint 2013 modern webparts.
 - [gd-sprest-webparts](https://github.com/gunjandatta/sprest-webparts) - SharePoint 2013 modern react webpart examples.

 ### gd-sprest vs pnp-js-core
 The gd-sprest library is similar to the pnp-js-core, with the main difference being the ability to be used within the browser console window.
 This feature provides a "Powershell-Like" experience within the browser console window.
-Some reasons to use this functionality:
-- No powershell or admin access to the server farm
-- Ability to create scripts which can be tested in staging before running aginst production
-- The intellisense and ability to make live requests allows for easy debug issues in production
-- Easy way to perform research and development by exploring the REST API with the available intellisense
+This feature was designed for developers working in restricted SharePoint environments, and do not have access to the server or powershell access.
+Some additional benefits of the library are listed below:
 - Designed to work in restricted SharePoint environments with limited access to the SharePoint Farm, Web App, Site Collection, Root Web, etc.
+- No powershell or admin access to the server
+- Ability to create resusable scripts/solutions
+- Intellisense has been designed to minimize the need to specify the variable types
+- Ability to execute live requests from the browser console, helps to debug issues in production

 ### Bugs/Feature Requests/Help
 [Click Here](https://github.com/gunjandatta/sprest/issues) to report any bugs, request any new features or if need help with code examples.
 Pull requests are welcomed for anyone interested in submitting them.
 Feel free to [email](mailto:github@dattabase.com) for other questions.